 This investigation is generally considered safe to do with students.
-The sand should be dampened prior to the start of the investigation.
-Fine sand can be inhaled and is a major irritant.
-If the sand has not been dampened, provide disposable masks to students.
-Ensure that students wash their hands thoroughly after handling the sand.
-Make sure that water is well away from any electrical outlets or equipment.
+Fine sand can be inhaled and is an irritant.
+If the sand is not dampened, provide masks to students.
+Ensure students wash their hands after handling the sand.
 Also, review the investigation for your specific setting, materials, students, and conventional safety precautions.